-Meal times can turn into a time-consuming series of events once a baby enters the picture.
-No longer are you only feeding yourself and partner but making the proper meals for a little human that’s simply mastering the act of swallowing solids.
+Mealtimes can turn into an all time-consuming series of events once a baby enters the picture.
+No longer are you only feeding yourself and partner but making meals for a little human that’s simply mastering the act of swallowing solids.

-Once your little one has moved on from basic purees at around 8 months things get a little easier .. and not as messy.
-Gone is the slop days and it’s on to finger foods.
-Holding finger foods will take time to develop for your baby but this will quickly form and independence will soon follow.
+Once your little one has moved on from basic purees at around 8 months things tend to get a little easier .. and not as messy.
+Gone are the days of purees and onto the development of finger foods.
+Learning the art of holding finger foods will take time for your baby to develop but this will quickly form and independence will soon follow.

-Finger foods are great forms of fun for babies as they start to explore different textures, tastes and colours and smells.
-This is an important step for your child to begin using their jaw and getting the hang of how to move their mouth.
-Learning to eat chunkier foods also builds up your baby’s oral muscles for speaking and they’ll need these for getting the hang of bigger pieces of food later on down the track.
+Finger foods are great forms of fun for babies as they begin to explore different textures, tastes, colours and smells.
+This is an important step for your child as they begin using their jaw muscles with an understanding of how to move their mouth.
+Learning to eat chunkier foods also builds up your baby’s oral muscles for speaking and they’ll need this skill for getting the hang of bigger pieces of food later on down the track.
 If you make the mistake of not challenging your babies jaw muscles with lumpy foods and different textures from about the age of nine months then other issues could arise such as a lazy eater.

 By gradually building up the amount of finger food you offer alongside mashes this will ensure your baby is still able to consume enough without too much difficulty.
 The goal is for a toddler to be quite happily feeding himself by his first birthday.

-The lists are endless but here is mine
+The lists are endless but here are a few

-A versatile fruit that are packed with nutrients and are a great way to add healthy fat to your babies diet.
+A versatile fruit that is packed with nutrients and is a great way to add healthy fat to your babies diet.
 Simply cut in wedges or serve mashed on toast (with vegemite)

-Cut these cinnamon flavoured rings into small bite size pieces, for a sweet treat.
+Cut cinnamon flavoured apple rings into small bite-size pieces, for a sweet treat.
 Babies love cinnamon and they will also feel great on sore gums.